Parking on Campus

 If you are coming to the university for one of our events or conferences, there is no additional cost to use the carpark provided you have registered with the organiser of the event at least 7 days before the start.
 Failure to do so may result in the need to pay the daily parking rate of £5 to park your vehicle.

-Please contact the events staff with any event parking queries. events@qmu.ac.uk
+Please contact the Events team with any event parking queries events@qmu.ac.uk

 General visitor parking

-Any visitors outside of the above can use the carpark but will be required to purchase daily parking as per the information found on this page.
+Any visitors outside of the above can use the car park but will be required to pay the daily rate of £5 to park.
+More information can be found in the Daily Parking section of this page and on signage in the car park.

-*Please note that use of the carpark is only restricted at the following time, but this is subject to change:
+*Please note that use of the car park is only restricted at the following times:

-No permit is required out with the above times
+No permit is required outside of the above times

 Enforcement

 Enforcement is carried out via the use of our ANPR based camera situated on entry to the car park.
-In the event that someone parks without a valid permit, the registered keeper of the vehicle will receive a £60 Parking Charge Notice, reduced to £30 if paid within 14 days.
+In the event that someone parks without a valid permit or payment of the daily parking rate, the registered keeper of the vehicle will receive a £60 Parking Charge Notice, reduced to £30 if paid within 14 days.

-This will be supplemented by enforcement patrols carried out by the Campus Operations team.
-Tickets issued must be appealed to the Parking Operator as detailed on the ticket and not to Queen Margaret University.
+Additional enforcement patrols carried out by the Campus Operations team.
+Tickets issued must be appealed to the parking operator, Open Parking, as detailed on the Parking Charge Notice and not to Queen Margaret University.

 Frequently Asked Questions